cyberconnecthq/cyberconnect-docs/docs/Apis/proof.md

 CyberConnect protocol commits to providing a secure and user-friendly process for generating connections between addresses.

-For the first time use, a signing key will be randomly generated from the client side, authorized through Metamask popup to identify the user and complete signing.
+For the first time use, a signing key will be randomly generated from the client side, authorized through MetaMask popup to identify the user and complete signing.
 Then, the public key of this signing key will be uploaded to the CyberConnect Indexer for storage and verification.

 By following this procedure, the number of times the primary key used is reduced to a minimum, and hence to improve the security.

-The complete process consists of three parts: [Key Generation](./#key-generation), [Proof Generation](./#proof-generation) and [Proof Verificaiton](./#proof-verification).
+The complete process consists of three parts: [Key Generation](./#key-generation), [Proof Generation](./#proof-generation) and [Proof Verification](./#proof-verification).

 ## Key Generation